We accept submissions of Poetry, Fiction, Articles and Artwork.

 Please be aware that each issue has a THEME, which authors are encouraged to tackle from a distinct and personal angle.
 Authors must show awareness of the theme in all their submissions.

 Work accepted by HCE will be published as edited – i.e. we don’t send out a ‘final proof” for approval before the magazine goes to print, as this causes serious delays.
-We won’t enter into dialogue regarding corrections, with the exception of major changes/confusion (we notify writers of editorial decisions that could impact on the wording/voice of their piece; and if we think non-standard grammar is intentional, we’ll usually check this with you).
+We therefore won’t make any major edits to your work, and we generally don’t enter into dialogue regarding corrections, with the exception of potential confusion (we notify writers of editorial decisions that could impact on the wording/voice of their piece; and if we think non-standard grammar is intentional, we’ll likely check this with you).

 We do not accept unsolicited submissions sent to us after the deadline.